DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This entry documents the completion of a quiz on Bootstrap's container classes.
 The student demonstrated a solid understanding of how Bootstrap's container classes control webpage width and responsiveness at different screen sizes.
 This is a foundational concept for building mobile-first and responsive websites.

 ---

+#### SUBSECTION E: BOOTSTRAP TUTORIAL SERIES PART 1

+### Course Step Number: 509

+### Date Researched: 2025-08-13

+### Robust Summary of Best Practices and Modernization

+This entry documents a structural step in the course, introducing the student to the next phase of the Bootstrap tutorial.
+It provides an organizational overview of the upcoming lessons, preparing the student to watch a video tutorial on Bootstrap and then complete a quiz to test their knowledge.

+---